-Other options your doctor may recommend include taking a combination of boceprevir (Victrelis), simeprevir (Olysio), sofosbuvir (Sovaldi), telaprevir (Incivek), or Viekira Pak (ombitasvir, paritaprevir, dasabuvir, ritonavir).
-There are also interferon (which you take by injection), and/or ribavirin (which comes as a liquid, tablet, or capsule).
+Instead, your doctor could recommend a combination of boceprevir (Victrelis), simeprevir (Olysio), sofosbuvir (Sovaldi), or Viekira Pak (ombitasvir, paritaprevir, ritonavir, dasabuvir).
+There’s also interferon (which you take by injection), and/or ribavirin (which comes as a liquid, tablet, or capsule).

-Interferon or ribavirin used to be the main treatment for hepatitis C. They can have side effects including fatigue, flu-like symptoms, anemia, skin rash, mild anxiety, depression, nausea, and diarrhea.
+Interferon and ribavirin used to be the main treatments for hepatitis C. They can have side effects like fatigue, flu-like symptoms, anemia, skin rash, mild anxiety, depression,nausea, and diarrhea.

-You can talk with your doctor about what's right for you, based on your medical needs and insurance coverage, since the newer hepatitis C drugs are very expensive.
+Your doctor will help you figure out what's right for you, based on your medical needs and insurance coverage.

 Can You Prevent Hepatitis C Infection?

 There’s no vaccine to prevent hepatitis C. To avoiding getting the virus:

 - Use a latex condom every time you have sex.